-42 ways to combat the obesity epidemic (some more feasible than others)
+42 ways to combat obesity (some more feasible than others)

 1. Quit pretending that food is the culprit.
 That's like saying women are the cause of population overgrowth.